ExpositionEngineering/course-assessment-spring-2024/README.md

 - **Team Participation**: This includes all of the studio participation scores that reflect your timely attendance in class, participation in class activities such as stand-up meetings, and participation in the studio discussions on Discord.
-This also includes the assessment of any additional assignments focused on creating, for instance, the visual and audio identity of the podcast.
+This also includes the assessment of any supporting assignments focused on creating, for instance, the visual and audio identity of the podcast.
 - **Show Proposals**: This includes the assessment of six show proposals that offer information about the theme of and guest for an episode of a podcast.
 Each